 Vocabulary words are a great place to start.
 Take a look at your science standards and pick and choose the words that are essential for your students to learn.

 This unit has 31 different vocabulary words to choose from.
-One suggestion when introducing them is to show the word and cover the rest of the poster.
+One suggestion when introducing them is to create a poster with all vocabulary words, showing only one at a time.
 Ask the students if anyone knows what the word is and what it means.
 Then show the picture and continue to ask for more information from them.
 Last, show them the definition and ask the students to use the vocabulary word in a sentence.